Specific Training Opportunities

 Geri Donenberg, Ph.D., Erin Emerson, M.A.

 Project Balance was a 3-arm randomized controlled trial for adolescents in therapeutic day schools.
 Participants (N=418) were adolescents with psychiatric disorders in Rhode Island and Chicago.
 Project Balance evaluated an affect management and a skills-based intervention and compared the efficacy of these treatment conditions to a general health promotion control group.
-The Affect Management intervention included non-cognitive factors to target distress in sexual situations.
 Each intervention involved 12 45-minute sessions delivered in a classroom setting and co-facilitated by trained research assistants.
-The intervention used role-plays, games, videos, discussions, and specially tailored experiential activities to delay sexual debut and reduce risky sexual behavior.
 Assessments were conducted at baseline, 3-, 6-, and 12-months post intervention.
 A booster session was implemented one month after the 12th session.
-Data collection and entry are complete.
-Opportunities for psychology interns: data analysis and manuscript preparation.

 CARES